dagu-org/dagu/web/docs/yaml/minimal.md

-# Minimal YAML Definition
+# Minimal Definition

-A minimal definition is as follows:
+A minimal workflow definition is as follows:

 ```yaml
 name: minimal configuration          # DAG's name